-Summary: Mendocino County supports the State's medical marijuana regulatory framework and will continue to advocate maintaining local government's flexibility to address individual community needs through local control measures.
+Summary: Mendocino County supports the State's medical marijuana regulatory framework and will continue to advocate maintaining local government's flexibility and authority to address individual community needs through local control measures.
 Mendocino County supports the principles of legalization, regulation, and taxation of marijuana pursuant to the Board's policy statement adopted June 5, 2007, and the North Coast Policy Statement adopted on May 5, 2015.
 Mendocino County supports federal initiatives to either repeal or modify the federal prohibition of marijuana, and encourages federal recognition of state laws regulating medical marijuana.

-- Support the principles of legalization, regulation, and taxation of marijuana pursuant to the Board's policy statement adopted June 5, 2007 (Attachment B). - Support the North Coast Counties Marijuana Policy State adopted by the Mendocino County Board of Supervisors on May 6, 2015 (Attachment C). - Advocate for marijuana policy that reflect the priorities outlined in the statement in the categories of local control, revenue and taxation, environmental protection and economics. - Engage in the rule making process for the California Medical Marijuana Regulation and Safety Act (MMRSA). - Support clean-up legislation for MMRSA that protects or increases local control and removes the March 1, 2016, deadline for a County cultivation ordinance. - Support a repeal or modification of federal prohibition of marijuana and efforts for the descheduling or rescheduling of cannabis as a Schedule 1 Federally Classified Substance.

-- Advocate for Federal and State legislation to combat illegal trespass cultivation of marijuana on public and private lands. - Advocate for solutions to stem illegal marijuana cultivation in all areas of the county by working with private property owners, the U.S. Forest Service, the Bureau of Land Management, the California State Board of Forestry and Fire Protection, the California Department of Parks and Recreation, California Department of Fish and Wildlife, and other regulatory entities to address this problem. - Support fines that cover the cost of site clean-up and restoration to mitigate for the impacts to the land, water quality and quantity. - Support adequate funding to address illegal water diversion, water pollution, erosion, poisoning of wildlife, and other environmental damage associated with trespass marijuana growing operations. - Promote a pro-active engagement and advocacy in preparation of impending legalization of cannabis in California. - Support efforts to convene stakeholder workgroups to prepare for the impending legalization of marijuana in California.
+- Support the principles of legalization, regulation, and taxation of marijuana pursuant to the Board's policy statement adopted June 5, 2007 (Attachment B). - Support the North Coast Counties Marijuana Policy State adopted by the Mendocino County Board of Supervisors on May 6, 2015 (Attachment C). - Advocate for cannabis policy that reflect the priorities outlined in the statement in the categories of local control, revenue and taxation, environmental protection and economics. - Support the Children's Health Committee's Policy Statement on Marijuana and Youth adopted by the Mendocino County Board of Supervisors on August 16, 2016 (Attachment D). - Engage in the rule making process for the California Medical Cannabis Regulation and Safety Act (MCRSA). - Support a repeal or modification of federal prohibition of cannabis and efforts for the descheduling or rescheduling of cannabis as a Schedule 1 Federally Classified Substance. - Advocate for Federal and State legislation and funding to combat illegal trespass cultivation of cannabis on public and private lands. - Advocate for solutions to stem illegal cannabis cultivation in all areas of the county by working with private property owners, the U.S. Forest Service, the Bureau of Land Management, the California State Board of Forestry and Fire Protection, the California Department of Parks and Recreation, California Department of Fish and Wildlife, the State Water Resource Control Board and other regulatory entities to address this problem. - Support administrative penalties that cover the cost of site clean-up and restoration to mitigate for the impacts to the land, water quality and quantity. - Support adequate funding to address illegal water diversion, water pollution, erosion, poisoning of wildlife, and other environmental damage associated with trespass cannabis growing operations. - Support a pro-active engagement and advocacy in the implementation and integration of the Medical Cannabis Regulation and Safety Act with Proposition 64, legalizing adult recreational use of cannabis. - Advocate for emergency legislation addressing Proposition 64 implementation to provide clarity as the state develops adult use regulations for 2018. - Support legislative action to allow recreational cannabis users to purchase cannabis at medical retail outlets, in the interim of adult use state licenses. - Support efforts to convene stakeholder workgroups to prepare for the legalization of cannabis in California.